OlaFosheimGrostad/dex/EXTENSIONS.md

 ## TODO: Semantic Changes

+Undefined behaviour:
+- Overflow on signed integers
+- Overflow on the right operand of shift operations
+- Out-of-bounds array indexing using the `a![i]` syntax
+- Dereferencing of null pointers
+- Infinite loop without side effects.
+E.g. `while(1){}`.

+Sanitization builds should detect:
-Overflow on signed integers is undefined behaviour.
+- Overflow on signed integers
-Overflow on the right operand of shift operations is undefined behaviour.
+- Overflow on the right operand of shift operations
-Detected at runtime in sanitization builds.
+- Out-of-bounds array indexing
+- Dereferencing of null pointers

-Class definition available as struct for low level non-portable programming.
+Class definition available as struct for low level non-portable programming:
+`class A` becomes `struct __class_A__` or something similar.

 Garbage collector does not call destructors.